RiteshBobade/Personal-Portfolio/README.md

 📌 Features
-Responsive design for all screen sizes
+-Responsive design for all screen sizes

-Clean and modern layout
+-Clean and modern layout

-Sections for:
+-Sections for:

-About Me
+--About Me

-Projects
+--Projects

-Skills
+--Skills

-Contact
+--Contact

 🛠️ Built With
 HTML5